 In colder climates (and for windows that do not receive a lot of sunlight), a window with a higher SHGC rating would be preferable to capture heat, especially during the winter months.
 This can keep the house warmer and potentially lower heating costs.

-The combination of window material, energy-efficient features, window direction planning, and simply the climate you live in will all influence how much money you can save after replacing your old windows!
+The combination of window material, energy-efficient features, window direction planning, and your climate will all influence how much money you can save after replacing your old windows!

 Contact the Experts at Leap Windows & Doors

-If you want to replace your old windows, Leap Windows & Doors is here to help.
-Contact us today and we will gladly set you up with an appointment with one of our project managers.
+Leap Windows & Doors is here to help if you want to replace your old windows.
+Contact us today, and we will gladly set you up with an appointment with one of our project managers.